jjordon237/Hocking-College-Cybersecurity-Playbook/Security Awareness (2025AU-CYBR-1100-B011)/Week 5/Case Project 6-2.md

 **James Jordon**
 Hocking College — Cybersecurity & Network Systems
 📧 jordonj@hocking.edu
-*AI Use Note (if used): I used Sage (ChatGPT) to write the code for Github page based on the information I provided via my .docx.
-I wrote the final content myself.*
+AI Use Note (if used): I used Sage (ChatGPT) to write the Github code for the portfolio page based off the .docx file I had written for it.
+The information was translated by SAGE into the code for Github.